 FEAR: Most terminally ill people do not use medical aid in dying because of suffering.

 FACT: The reasons they list, as reported in Oregon, are many as most people list more than one reason for requesting the medication.
 Quality of life during the dying process can really only be defined by the person who is suffering.
-Most dying people understand their pain could be controlled if they were willing to be sedated to unconsciousness (but that is not possible for all patients).
+Most dying people understand their pain could be controlled if they were willing to be sedated into unconsciousness (but that is not possible for all patients).
 But many value consciousness so highly that they bear extraordinary pain in order to be somewhat alert during their final days.
 Therefore, it is not pain alone that pushes them to seek aid in dying.
 Also, pain is only one component of suffering; others may include extreme fatigue, nausea, vomiting, open wounds, foul smells, tumors breaking through the skin and other agonies.